Are you seeking more information about the runners diet? If so, welcome to rundreamachieve.com.

 A runners diet should consist of plenty go foods high in glutathione and iron.

-It could be a cliff bar, fruit like a banana or apple, something but you certainly do not want to put off putting back nutrients you lost simply because you lost your appetite or are too tired at the time.
+It could be a cliff bar, fruit like a banana or apple.
+Remember, you do not want to put off putting back nutrients you lost.

 This is one of the dumbest mistakes I have ever made in my own training.